hexbatch/apple-core/v1/docs/core/step-0-users-groups/group-overview.md

 # User Groups

 A user group is a collection of users who have permissions.
-It is defined by a token that inherits from the user, and the base group token
+It is defined by a token that inherits from the user, and inherits the base group token.

+The user list of the group, and the admin list, is reflected in the api as attributes, but it's also stored in the db as user lists.
+The attributes allow other parts of the api to read it.
+The attribute type here is created for the group, and inherits from a base user membership attribute.

+The admins are also listed as attributes, which inherits from the group admin attribute which inherits from the user memberships.

+The user group base type is not allowed to create tokens unless its by an api call that creates groups.
+Attributes that define members and admins are not allowed to be created or destroyed except in api calls that do group lists.

+User groups can contain live memberships or admins from other groups.
+These are represented as attributes that point to the group and are using the system attribute types for attached member group, attached admin group which inherits from the base user membership attribute

+an admin can remove a member, the token owner can remove an admin.
+When this happens the attribute listing them is removed.

+The attributes store the ids of the users and groups in json arrays

 ## Admins

-When a group is created, the creator of the group is recorded as the owner , and has special privileges.
+When a group is created, the creator of the group is the owner of the token , and has special privileges.

 A user group has admins, which can alter the membership of the groups.
 Admins are also members.
-Only the group owner,  can add or remove other admins.
+Only the token owner,  can add or remove other admins.

+A user group membership is not discoverable to non-members, the attributes read list is updated by that.
+But members can see all the other members and admins.
-A user group is not discoverable to non-members, but a user can see which groups they belong in.
+A user can see which groups they belong in.

 Any member of a group can see the full roster, and admins, and any attributes of the group they have permissions to see.

-The layers can maintain a public user directory, where any user in the public directory can see all the other users

-A user group can have attributes for image, docs, but scripts do not run here.
+A user group can have attributes for image, docs, actions can run on when adding or removing attributes (including the membership attributes)

-Each user group inherits from a base user group token type.
-For example, if a company creates a group.

-The token can be used as a regular token anywhere else, but can only represent one group, the group its attached to
+The token can be used as a regular token anywhere else, but can only represent one group, the group its attached to.

-When adding attributes to the token-type, the attributes have to be readable and writable by the owner and whoever is editing

-Actions do not run on the token of the user group
+It cannot represent another resource

     So a user-group:
         users: [] who is members in the group
-        user_groups: [] list of groups, any member here is a member of this group
         admins: [] who can directly modify the list using the api.
-        admin_groups: list of groups, any member here is an admin of this group.
-        token-type: made new for the group, inherits from the system group token type (see system tokens and attributes), the owner of the group is the owner of the token type
         token: the token representing the user group

-## Inherited groups to restrict or put conditional membership

-The group owner, o can change the token type rules for who can use this to make new token types: so can restrict or allow this to be inherited.

-Groups that inherit from other group token-types also inherit their memberships and admins.

-These tokens can be restricted by space and time, and have extra or fewer members and admins
+## Restricting the context a group can be used in

+The group token can have bounds set on it.
-Inherited groups are good for allowing a subset or geo or time fencing permissions for attribute or sets
+If a subgroup needs to be made, or allowing a subset or geo or time fencing permissions or path restrictions, then a new group can be made, and the members added to it from the older group.
+Membership or administration in the earlier group does not affect status in the newer group

+### Multi membership and admin additions that repeat

+The admin or membership is the union of all the users added

 ## Api calls that list groups

-Search results give back iterators and a page contents, use the iterator id to get the next page, iteration is one way only and can have duplicates in the results as things are updated in between calls for a page
+Can search for groups using attributes, values and who owns them, or what set they may belong to